Azure-Samples/azureai-samples/quickstart.md

 1. Choose Standard or Custom Agent Setup
     <br>

-    **Standard Setup**:  Agents use multi-tenant search and storage resources fully managed by Microsoft.
+    **Basic Setup**:  Agents use multi-tenant search and storage resources fully managed by Microsoft.
 You won’t have visibility or control over these underlying Azure resources.

-    **Custom Setup**: Agents use customer-owned, single-tenant search and storage resources.
+    **Standard Setup**: Agents use customer-owned, single-tenant search and storage resources.
 With this setup, you have full control and visibility over these resources, but you will incur costs based on your usage.

     <br>

     <details>
-    <summary><b>Option 1</b>: Use standard agent setup.</summary>
+    <summary><b>Option 1</b>: Use basic agent setup.</summary>

-    - Download the `standard-agent.bicep` file, `standard-agent-identity.bicep` file, and the `modules-standard` folder to your project directory.
+    - Download the `basic-agent-keys.bicep` file, `basic-agent-identity.bicep` file, and the `modules-basic` folder to your project directory.
 Your directory should look like this

         ```console
         /my-project
-            - standard-agent.bicep
+            - basic-agent-keys.bicep
-            - standard-agent-identity.bicep
+            - basic-agent-identity.bicep
-            /modules-standard
+            /modules-basic
-                - standard-ai-hub.bicep
+                - basic-ai-hub-keys.bicep
-                - standard-ai-project.bicep
+                - basic-ai-project-keys.bicep
-                - standard-ai-hub-identity.bicep
+                - basic-ai-hub-identity.bicep
-                - standard-ai-project-identity.bicep
+                - basic-ai-project-identity.bicep
-                - standard-dependent-resources.bicep
+                - basic-dependent-resources.bicep
         ```

     - Before deploying resources, decide which configuration file to use:
-        - `standard-agent.bicep`: Use this file to use API keys for authentication.
+        - `basic-agent-keys.bicep`: Use this file to use API keys for authentication.
-        - `standard-agent-identity.bicep`: Use this file if you prefer Managed Identity to securely access resources without API keys.
+        - `basic-agent-identity.bicep`: Use this file if you prefer Managed Identity to securely access resources without API keys.

     - Using the resource group you created in the previous step and one of the template files (either standard-agent.bicep or standard-agent-identity.bicep), run one of the following commands: